hanakin/eslint-config-happiness-jsx/README.md

 ## Learn more

-For the full listing of rules, editor plugins, FAQs, and more, visit the main [JavaScript Sane Style repo](https://github.com/hanakin/sane-standard).
+For the full listing of rules visit the main [JavaScript Sane Style repo](https://github.com/hanakin/sane-standard).

 ## License